scaleoutsean/hcicollector/FAQ.md

 ## Why are the passwords stored as plain text

 Because they are.
-Pull requests are welcome.
+Your pull request that fixes that will be welcome.

 Make sure the config files owned by root and off limits to other users.
 In fact the entire VM should be.
-Another thing you should consider is to create a reporting type admin account on NetApp HCI storage or SolidFire (refer to Access Control in the SolidFire API Reference Guide).
+Another thing that should be considered is to create a reporting type admin account on NetApp HCI storage or SolidFire (refer to Access Control in the SolidFire User Guide or SolidFire API Reference Guide).
 The same goes for VMware and other monitored components.

 If you don't manage the SolidFire or VMware cluster, you may ask the admin(s) to create a reporting-only admin account for you.
 For VMware vCenter please see the docs from upstream repo.